Accreditation Against Limited Adversarial Noise: Problem Setting of This Paper

 \subsubsection{Relating CPTP Lists and Redaction Classes}

 With both SPSCL$_\beta$ and redaction classes defined, they may be related to each other via the below Lemma~\ref{lem:definingMatching}.
 As will be seen, for each use of Protocol~\ref{adversarialExecutionProtocol}, Alice chooses a redaction class (implicitly, as all circuits must come from the same redaction class), and Bob chooses an SPSCL$_\beta$ to determine the error in those executions.
 Hence, SPSCL$_\beta$ and redaction classes are in some sense duals of each other.
 This duality is further expounded apon by Lemma~\ref{lem:definingMatching}. \begin{lemma} For any given redaction class and any given SPSCL$_\beta$ $\bold{either}$:\\ $\bold{1.}$ Every CPTP list in the SPSCL$_\beta$ fits every circuit in the redaction class\\ $\bold{or}$\\ $\bold{2.}$ No CPTP list in the SPSCL$_\beta$ fits any circuit in the redaction class.\\ \( \\ \) I refer to the first of the above options as the redaction class and the SPSCL$_\beta$ \underline{matching} (but also allow the term to apply if the redaction class is replaced by any subset of itself). \end{lemma} \begin{proof} As in Note~\ref{Note:redactionClassfits}, if a given CPTP list fits one circuit in a redaction class, it fits every circuit in that redaction class.

-As in Def.~\ref{def:PSCL} if one CPTP list in a given SPSCL$_\beta$ fits a specific circuit then every CPTP list in that SPSCL$_\beta$ fits that circuit.
+As in Def.~\ref{def:PSCL}, if one CPTP list in a given SPSCL$_\beta$ fits a specific circuit then every CPTP list in that SPSCL$_\beta$ fits that circuit.
+Lemma~\ref{lem:definingMatching} follows from combining these two facts. \end{proof}